Sigma117/Grave_Escapes/README.md

 * the user cannot exceed the map limits during the game.

 * Presence of game music and sounds.

-* maps are loaded randomly among those not yet explored by the player.

 ## Future Goals:
 * Expand the number of levels (adding more floors to the tower).